mrsaxmannjr/DragonBallFighterZ-guide-FrontEnd/README.md

 # Project features
 ## FighterZ:
 Here you can see all the FighterZ currently available in the game.
-You can see in game character bios as well as links to the Dragon Ball Wiki, power rankings and move-sets.
-Dynamically populated character carousel with dynamically populated D3.js radial graph used to diusplay character stats.
+You can see in game character bios as well as character specific links to the Dragon Ball Wiki, power rankings and move-sets.
+Dynamically populated character carousel with dynamically populated D3.js radial graph used to display character stats.

 ![fighterz]()